-An aircraft must be systematically de-iced and anti-iced in weather conditions conducive to icing.
+Figure 1 demonstrates how an aircraft must be systematically and symmetrically de-iced and anti-iced in weather conditions conducive to icing.
 Each aircraft surface requires a specific cleaning technique.

 The wings are the main lifting surfaces of the aircraft and must be free of contamination to operate efficiently.
 An accumulation of frost, ice or snow on the wing changes the airflow characteristics, reducing its lifting capabilities, increasing drag, increasing stall speed and changing pitching moments.
 The weight increase is slight and its effects are secondary to those caused by surface roughness.